Search by Keyword

 Recording The Album

-Nine of these songs were brand new Lennon/McCartney compositions, while George Harrison came through with a burst of creative output, offering up two new songs of his own.
+Nine of these recordings were brand new Lennon / McCartney compositions, while George Harrison came through with a burst of creative output, offering up two new songs of his own.
 While his first ever song "Don't Bother Me" did get featured in their first movie (but not on the soundtrack album), he became bound and determined to get a piece of the songwriting action this time around.

 As was the case the previous year, only six of these songs made the grade.
 Director Richard Lester had the final say, and he chose one of George’s songs, namely “I Need You,” while his other track "You Like Me Too Much" was rejected.
 Undaunted, George was very proud of having one of his compositions included in the film and soundtrack album, evidenced by hearing Harrison verbally point it out when the song’s credit is viewed at the conclusion of the film.